 Actual charts as well as previous version are also available over ftp at ftp://ftp.bsh.de/outgoing/Eisbericht/S411/

 Development was led by the BSH as a part of JCOMM/ETSI.
-It was adopted as version 1.0 by JCOMM ETSI-5, March 2014 with the latest version 1.1.0 (June 2014) The official S-411 product specification can be found at JCOMM, IOC or IHO.
+It was adopted as version 1.0 by JCOMM ETSI-5, March 2014 with the latest version 1.1.0 (June 2014).
+Work is now ongoing to bring S411 in concordance with Version 4.0 of S-100 (still in draft).
+The official S-411 product specification can be found at JCOMM, IOC or IHO.
 The development version can be accesed over FTP here.